mukeshbarnwal/document-similarity/README.md

 Convert the text of uploading document into word embeddings and compare this word embedding with the embeddings of stored documents through the use of cosine similarity.
 If it is greater than 99 percent then stop uploading.

-# Installing libraries
+# Installing libraries and importing packages

+!pip install cohere tqdm annoy #installing cohere library

 #Cohere provides api for converting text into contextual word embeddings.
 The word embeddings capture the essence of meaning of text when read together.
-!pip install cohere tqdm annoy #installing cohere library

 # Importing packages

 import cohere
 import numpy as np
 import re